-Although technology has changed the ways in which we share and consume the news, the principles and values that govern journalism remain the same and our job is to prepare you not only for the field as it is today, but as it will be tomorrow.
+Although technology has changed the ways in which we share and consume the news, the principles and values prepare you not only for the field as it is today, but as it will be tomorrow.

-The UK's number one
+The UK's number one journalism

-degree At the School of Journalism we combine that tradition with innovation and we are looking for journalists who can produce compelling and original content, telling stories across a range of platforms.
+At The School of Journalism we combine that tradition with innovation and we are looking for journalists who can produce compelling and original content, telling stories across a range of platforms.